When Is a Trucking Company Liable for an Accident?

 The vast network of trucks on U.S. highways runs seamlessly most of the time.
 But there are bound to be some accidents with so many trucks barreling down the road at all times.

-When an trucking company is liable in personal injury cases
+When is a trucking company liable in personal injury cases?

 An employer is generally held responsible for an employee’s words and actions.
 This is why a company might quickly issue a statement and distance itself from an employee who is involved in a high-profile public scandal.
 An employer’s responsibility in such cases is what’s legally known as vicarious liability for the employee.